 Roughly half of the world's countries produce oil in some capacity.
 Oil production is measured in barrels per day or BPD.
 Most oil producing countries produce thousands, even millions of barrels per day, with their total output often limited by market forces rather than by production capability.
 For instance, gas prices rose sharply in response to the 2022 Russian invasion of Ukraine, but oil companies in the U.S. chose to take the increased per-gallon profits rather than increase production (which would increase supply and lower per-gallon prices).

 |Country||Monthly Production||Reference Month|

 The United States

 The ninth-largest producer of oil is Kuwait.
 Unlike many oil-producing countries, this Western Asian nation experienced a severe drop in oil production rates between 2016 and 2020.
 In 2016, Kuwait derived 3,072,000 barrels per day of oil, compared to the rate of 2,753,000 BPD in 2020.
-This is not a good sign for Kuwait's economy, as oil makes up 60% of its GDP.
-A drop in oil production will continue to impact the country's economic standing unless government officials find a way to up Kuwait's oil production rates or find another industry to invest in.
-Kuwait relies on oil for just over 95% of its entire revenue stemming from exports, so the decline in Kuwait's oil production is stressful for the nation.
+This is arguably a poor sign for Kuwait's economy, as oil makes up 60% of its GDP and just over 95% of its export revenue.